davadazaita/davadazaita/README.md

 ---

+<h3> A true leader leads by example.
+That is why we mold true leaders who lead and manage their teams, remaining faithful to the determination established by Adonai Tzevaot—from the beginning without beginning to the end without end.<h3>

-<h3> The true team leader leads by example.
-"Davada Beni Zaita".<h3>
+ <h3> "Davada Beni Zaita". <h3>

 ---